r0masaN/pretty_view/README.md

 [{18, {10, [1, 2, 3], cat}}, {24, {48, [4, 51], dog}}]
 ```
 ### 6. Support for non-STL data structures
-The best thing is you can use your own collections or whatever you have coded, it just must satisfy the concepts `is_collection` or `is_tuple_like` from `rmsn::detail`, there are simplified representations:
+The best thing is you can use your own collections or whatever you have coded, it just must satisfy the concepts `is_collection` or `is_tuple_like` from `rmsn::detail`.
+Good news is you don't need to care about scary things below unless you're going to write your own good-coded collection or data container.

+There are simplified representations:
 ```c++
 template<typename T>
 concept is_collection = std::is_array_v<T> || requires (const T& t) {